What exactly is Premature Ejaculation?

 There are psychological and medical treatments available for PE ranging from talking therapy, as well as exercises that you can practice on your own to help you gain more control of your sexual arousal.
 Medical treatments might include Topical creams or oral medication.
-Visit our Premature Ejaculation clinic for information, or to begin a free online assessment.
+Visit the LloydsPharmacy Online Doctor Premature Ejaculation Clinic for information, or to begin a free online assessment.

 If you are experiencing difficulties with PE and require further help, contact your GP or LloydsPharmacy Online Doctor or search for an Accredited Psychosexual Therapist.

 Charlotte Simpson is an Accredited Psychosexual Therapist and Relationship Counsellor in Private Practice in North West London.